sultanowskii/LeForum/docs/dev/server_struct_methods.md

 #### `status_t leauthor_load(LeThread *lethread)`
 **Description**:
 Loads the author of the lethread from the corresponding file.
+LeThread has to be normally created, and author has to be NULL.

 **Parameters**:
 `lethread` - Pointer to LeThread, information about author of which will be loaded (lethread->author has to be a valid pointer to LeAuthor object on the heap)